othy54/Dactylab/README.md

 ### Prerequisites

 ```
-Nothing, just download the project
+Nothing, just download the project, and click on index.html
 ```

 ## Built With